CamilleDang/proj3/README.md

 #  Part 1.
 Defining Correspondences

-I chose to morph between my mother and me!
+I chose to morph between my mother and me.
 In order to do this, I first selected two images of us in similar positions and cropped them to be the same size.
 I then selected 60 correspondence points at key feature points (facial features such as eyes, nose, mouth, rim of face, rim of hair + 4 points at each corner of the image), using matplotlib and ginput, and stored each mouse click in an array of points, with a button press indicating the end.
 I then computed the Delauney triangulation of the corresponding points (using `scipy.spatial.Delaunay`), which enabled triangle-to-triangle correspondences for both images.